reinalim/Branching_FinalProject/SQL/README.md

 Multiple table joins were performed in order to eventually produce a "master_data" table to contain all data records from the 6 base tables using a "LEFT" join, which will connect to our machine learning model in Jupyter notebook.
 Due to the number of rows and columns on each table, it was best to join them one at a time in order to have full control on the final output, validate that all records are accounted for, and avoid the risk of unintentionally loosing any data.

-Join 1: ipo_scoop_listing and company_overview tables = ipo_listing_with_overview table
-- Returning a total of 3470 rows and combined 20 columns
+- Join 1: ipo_scoop_listing and company_overview tables = ipo_listing_with_overview table.
+Returning a total of 3470 rows and combined 20 columns.

-Join 2: The above ipo_listing_with_overview and three_month_return tables = ipo_overview_three_mth_return table
-- Returning a total of 3470 rows and now combined 25 columns
+- Join 2: The above ipo_listing_with_overview and three_month_return tables = ipo_overview_three_mth_return table.
+Returning a total of 3470 rows and now combined 25 columns.

-Join 3: The above ipo_overview_three_mth_return and combined_filtered_income_statement tables = ipos_with_income table
-- Returning a total of 3470 rows and now combined 51 columns
+- Join 3: The above ipo_overview_three_mth_return and combined_filtered_income_statement tables = ipos_with_income table.
+Returning a total of 3470 rows and now combined 51 columns.

-Join 4: The above ipos_with_income and combined_filtered_balance_sheet tables = ipos_with_income_balancesheet table
-- Returning a total of 3470 rows and now combined 87 columns
+- Join 4: The above ipos_with_income and combined_filtered_balance_sheet tables = ipos_with_income_balancesheet table.
+Returning a total of 3470 rows and now combined 87 columns.

-Final Join 5: The above ipos_with_income_balancesheet and combined_filtered_cash_flow tables = master_data table
-- Returning a total of 3470 rows and now combined 113 columns
+- Final Join 5: The above ipos_with_income_balancesheet and combined_filtered_cash_flow tables = master_data table.
+Returning a total of 3470 rows and now combined 113 columns.

 ### schema.sql